本文へスキップします。

 Initiatives on TCFD recommendations

 We announced our endorsement of the Task Force on Climate-related Financial Disclosures (TCFD) recommendations in August 2022.
-By using the TCFD framework to comprehensively assess risks and opportunities related to climate change, we will enhance the resilience of our strategies.
-In addition, we will set clear indicators and targets for each initiative and enhance our disclosure of events that have a material impact on our business activities, providing climate change-related financial information and more.
+By comprehensively assessing the risks and opportunities that climate change poses to our business, we are incorporating adaptation and mitigation measures into our management strategies as we work to achieve TOKYO KEIKI Vision 2030.
+If an initiative has a material impact on our business activities, we disclose it by such means as providing climate change-related financial information.

 (1) Governance

-The Sustainability Committee met nine times in fiscal 2022, planning and formulating important measures such as the determination of our sustainability policy and identification of materialities.
-The proposals were then sent to the Management Conference and Board of Directors for their deliberation before being adopted by the Group.
+The Sustainability Committee met six times in fiscal 2023.
+It made proposals and reported on the progress of our materiality initiatives and on our climate change scenario analysis based on the TCFD recommendations.
+Their proposals went to the Management Conference and Board of Directors for deliberation before being adopted by the Group.

 (2) Strategy